Donate

 Senior Editor

-Claire E. Sufrin is the Senior Editor at the Shalom Hartman Institute of North America.
-She was previously a fellow in the Kogod Research Center for 2 years.
-Claire holds a PhD in Religious Studies from Stanford University, where her research focused on the German-Jewish thinker Martin Buber.
+Claire E. Sufrin is Senior Editor at the Shalom Hartman Institute of North America, where she edits Sources: A Journal of Jewish Ideas and the Notes from the Field blog, and is also a fellow of the Kogod Research Center.
+Claire earned a PhD in Religious Studies from Stanford University, where her research focused on the German-Jewish thinker Martin Buber, and a BA in Religious Studies from Yale University.

-Claire’s written work has appeared in a variety of academic and other publications on topics including Buber’s writings about the Bible and his philosophy of history; post-Holocaust theology; the intersection of religion and literature; and Jewish feminism.
-She is co-editor of The New Jewish Canon, a collection of the most significant Jewish ideas and debates of the past two generations.
+Claire is co-editor of The New Jewish Canon, a collection of the most significant Jewish ideas and debates of the past two generations.
+Her written work has appeared in a variety of academic and lay publications on topics including Buber’s writings about the Bible and his philosophy of history; post-Holocaust theology; the intersection of religion and literature; and Jewish feminism.

-Claire lives in Evanston, Ill with her husband Michael Simon and their two children.
+Claire lives in Evanston, IL with her husband Michael Simon and their two children.

 Claire Sufrin